-- DOES DUKE ENERGY PROGRESS DEFINE A "CUSTOMER" FOR PURPOSES OF REPS BILLING IN ACCORDANCE WITH THE COMMISSION'S ORDER ISSUED NOVEMBER 12, 2009 IN DOCKET NO. E-2, SUB 948? - A. Yes.
-Consistent with the Commission's order issued November 12, 2009 in Docket No. E-2, Sub 948, for purposes of REPS billing, a customer is defined as all accounts (metered and unmetered) serving the same customer of the same revenue classification located on the same or contiguous properties.
-If a customer has accounts that serve in an auxiliary role to a main account on the same premises, no REPS charge applies to the auxiliary accounts, regardless of their revenue classification.
-Upon written notification from the customer, accounts meeting these criteria are coded in the billing system to allow the customer to receive only one monthly REPS charge for all identified accounts.

-DOES THE COMPANY PROJECT THE REPS CHARGE TO EACH

-CUSTOMER ACCOUNT FOR THE BILLING PERIOD TO BE WITHIN THE ANNUAL COST CAPS DEFINED IN N.C.
-GEN. STAT. § 62-133.8?
+- Q. DOES DUKE ENERGY PROGRESS DEFINE A "CUSTOMER" FOR PURPOSES OF REPS BILLING IN ACCORDANCE WITH THE COMMISSION'S ORDER ISSUED NOVEMBER 12, 2009 IN DOCKET NO. E-2, SUB 948? - 10 Yes.
+Consistent with the Commission's order issued November 12, 2009 in A. 11 Docket No. E-2, Sub 948, for purposes of REPS billing, a customer is defined 12 as all accounts (metered and unmetered) serving the same customer of the same 13 revenue classification located on the same or contiguous properties.
+If a 14 customer has accounts that serve in an auxiliary role to a main account on the 15 same premises, no REPS charge applies to the auxiliary accounts, regardless of 16 their revenue classification.
+Upon written notification from the customer, 17 accounts meeting these criteria are coded in the billing system to allow the 18 customer to receive only one monthly REPS charge for all identified accounts. - Q. DOES THE COMPANY EXPECT THE REPS CHARGE TO EACH CUSTOMER ACCOUNT FOR THE BILLING PERIOD TO BE WITHIN THE ANNUAL COST CAP DEFINED IN N.C.
+GEN. STAT. § 62-133.8? - 22 A. Yes.
+The annual total of the monthly REPS and REPS EMF charges proposed 23 by the Company for each customer class are shown on Williams Exhibit No.

-Yes.
-In NC House Bill 589 (S.L.
-2017-192), the General Assembly revised G.S. § 62-133.8(h)(4) to lower the annual cost cap for the Residential customer class from \$34.00 to \$27.00 in years subsequent to 2014, for cost recovery

-Q.

-- proceedings initiated on or after July 1, 2017.
-Accordingly, the Company has applied that revision to the cost caps in this cost recovery proceeding.
-As shown in Williams Exhibit No. 4, the annual charge for each customer class, including regulatory fee, is below the per-account cap as defined in N.C.
-Gen. Stat. § 62- - 6 Q. HOW DOES DUKE ENERGY PROGRESS PROPOSE TO COLLECT - 7 THE REPS CHARGES FROM EACH CUSTOMER CLASS? - 8 A. The Company proposes a fixed monthly charge be added to the bill for each class of customer. - 10 Q. WHAT IS THE MONTHLY REPS CHARGE PROPOSED BY THE 11 COMPANY FOR EACH CUSTOMER CLASS? - 12 A. The Company proposes the following REPS charges to be effective December 1, 2021.
+- 4. For purposes of comparing the annual charges for REPS compliance costs to the per-account caps defined in G.S. § 62-133.8(h)(4), the exhibit also presents annual charges calculated to exclude costs associated with the Solar Rebate Program and Solar + Storage residential pilot program.
+This calculation demonstrates that REPS compliance costs to be collected from customers are within the per-account cost caps. - 7 Q. HOW DOES DUKE ENERGY PROGRESS PROPOSE TO COLLECT 8 THE REPS CHARGES FROM EACH CUSTOMER CLASS? - 9 A. The Company proposes a fixed monthly charge be added to the bill for each class of customer.

+11 Q. WHAT IS THE MONTHLY REPS CHARGE PROPOSED BY THE 12 COMPANY FOR EACH CUSTOMER CLASS?

+13 A. The Company proposes the following combined REPS and REPS EMF charges 14 to be effective December 1, 2023.

-Per month - Per month - Annual - Annual per Customer excluding including including account cost class regulatory fee regulatory fee regulatory fee cap Residential \$ 1.41 \$ 1.41 \$ 16.92 \$ 27.00 General \$ 7.39 \$ 7.40 \$ 88.80 \$ 150.00 Industrial \$ 49.38 \$ 49.44 \$ 593.28 \$ 1,000.00
+Per month - Per month - Annual - Annual per Customer excluding including including account cost class regulatory fee regulatory fee regulatory fee cap Residential \$ 1.29 \$ 1.29 \$ 15.48 \$ 27.00 General \$ 6.94 \$ 6.95 \$ 83.40 \$ 150.00 Industrial \$ 46.42 \$ 46.48 \$ 557.76 \$ 1,000.00

-15 Q. WHAT IS THE CHANGE IN THE MONTHLY REPS CHARGE 16 PROPOSED BY THE COMPANY FOR EACH CUSTOMER CLASS?
+16 Q. WHAT IS THE CHANGE IN THE MONTHLY REPS CHARGE 17 PROPOSED BY THE COMPANY FOR EACH CUSTOMER CLASS?

-17 A. The following tables show the proposed monthly REPS rider charges, and a 18 comparison to the monthly REPS rider charges currently in effect - with and 19 without the regulatory fee applied.
+A. The following tables show the proposed monthly REPS rider charges, and a comparison to the monthly REPS rider charges currently in effect - with and without the regulatory fee applied.